SummerAppSpace/Chapter4/CAPSTONE.md

 * https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm
 * https://www.youtube.com/watch?v=UqYde-LULfs
 ### Get the data
-As you did in **Part 1** update the link of the dataset in rrlyrae_mags.py to be https://www.dropbox.com/s/q2nw3jtekwjvo6c/RRLyrae.fit?dl=1 and reinstall astroML
+As you did in **Part 1**either download directly to astroML_data or updated the link of the dataset in rrlyrae_mags.py to be https://www.dropbox.com/s/q2nw3jtekwjvo6c/RRLyrae.fit?dl=1 and reinstall astroML

 ### Work with the data
 1. Run the code in `Capstone_Part3.py`.
 1. Change the number of clusters, and rerun, what do you get?